by Chris Wayan, 2006

 Well, southwest.
 And mind your compass heading.
 Finding Antarctica, the last unexplored land on Lyr, will take some precise navigation.
 For south of the Borthus and Averorn sprawl twenty million square kilometers of deep ocean (8 M sq mi, nearly two Arctic Seas) with exactly one island...

 Behold Lyr's south polar cap (photo, below).
 That's not the mountainous rim of the polar icefield.
 That's all of it.
 Antarctica's that small--I didn't even notice this speck at the bottom of the altimetry scans until I happened by with a magnifying glass and found an island I'd overlooked, far closer to the pole than anything else on Lyr.
-But even so, at 82 south, it wouldn't have glaciated down to the sea except for the height of its peak--Mt Cerberus, a three-headed volcano about 3500 m high (11,600').
-The heads glaciated, and the ice spread until it mantled most of the island.
-Even so, many rock-ribs around their knees and nearly all the coastal bluffs are ice-free.
+But even so, at 82° south, this Lyran Antarctica probably wouldn't have glaciated down to the sea except for the height of its peak--Mt Cerberus, a three-headed volcano about 3500 m high (11,600').
+The peaks iced over, and the ice spread until it mantled most of the island.
+And yet, many rock-ribs around their knees and nearly all the coastal bluffs are ice-free.

 While the name echoes Mt Erebus, Cerberus is really more like the coastal mountains around Alaska's Glacier Bay than Antarctica.
-In summer, on the coast, it's almost shirtsleeve weather (if your shirt is thick red sourdough flannel--Cerberus does have glacierbreath after all).
+In summer, on the coast, it's almost shirtsleeve weather (if your shirt is thick red Alaskan flannel--Cerberus does have glacierbreath after all).
 But the miserable fogs and drizzles and sleet of the Borthu Islands, far to the north, are gone.
 Antarctica's in a true polar dry zone--just a milder one than ours.
 You'll see lichen, moss, even grass in the cracks, sheltered from the relentless wind.

-And then, standing on the ice-free shore of tiny Antarctica in summer, you really start to understand that Earth's never really left the Ice Age--she just put it in polar storage.
+Here, in summer, standing on the ice-free shore of tiny Antarctica, surround by low grass and flowers, you really start to understand that Earth's never really left the Ice Age--she just put it in polar storage.
 Worlds with dense air, like Venus and Lyr, have much milder gradients from equator to pole.
-Eight degrees from Lyr's south pole, and you could almost sunbathe!
+Just eight degrees from Lyr's south pole, and you could almost sunbathe!

 Just don't swim.